MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddstring.md

 ### -param Value

-The Value to be added to the ObjectBag.

-The value of the string stored in the ObjectBag.
+The value of the WDFSTRING object to be stored in the ObjectBag.

-A pointer to a location that receives a handle to the new string object.

 ## -returns